rjr2302/ETH-Server-POC/README.md

 ### Install instructions:

+Run the following command:

-    npm install web3@^0.20.0
+    npm install

-Clone into your development directory.
 Run start.bat.
 One of the command terminals will prompt you for a password.
+This password will be for your coinbase account.
 After that, the setup is complete.

 ### Usage instructions: